rehive/docs-portal/content/building/conversions/generate-a-quote.md

 **Response data**

-Once you have verified the incoming webhook's secret and performed any validation you can do anything else necessary to construct a quote that matches your business requirements.
+Once you have verified the incoming webhook's secret and performed any validation you can do anything else necessary to construct a quote that matches your business's requirements.

 Your response should be a `200` HTTP status with a JSON body formatted like: